sagemathinc/cocalc_tutorial/functionality/functionality.md

 ![Open Notebook](./assets/create_notebook.png)

 The notebook starts with a Python 2 kernel by default.
-Change the kernel by clicking on **kernel**->**change kernel** and selecting the kernel you want.
-There are several available including Python 3, R, Julia, Octave, SageMath and Apache Spark.
+Change the kernel by clicking on **Kernel**->**Change Kernel** and selecting the kernel you want.
+There are several available including Python 3, R, Julia, Octave, SageMath and Julia.

 ![kernel choice](./assets/kernel_choice.png)